Olga Liashchuk

-Olga Liashchuk (Ольга Лящук, born 1 June 1985) is a Ukrainian strongwoman.
-The winner of the World's Strongest Woman, Arnold Strongwoman Classic (twice), Strongest Woman in the World, and the Shaw Classic Open, she's the most decorated professional strongwoman of all-time.
+Olga Liashchuk (Ольга Лящук, born 1 June 1985) is a Ukrainian strongwoman from Donetsk.
+The winner of two World's Strongest Woman titles, three Arnold Strongwoman Classic titles, Strongest Woman in the World title, and the Shaw Classic Women's Open title, she's the most decorated professional strongwoman of all-time.

 Early life

-Liashchuk credits her father with giving her a love for sports, including buying her a bicycle at a young age.
+Liashchuk's father was the inspiration behind her love for sports, gifting her a bicycle at a very young age.

 She first competed in athletics.
 As a teenager, she competed as a hurdler and pole vaulter, achieving personal best jumps of 3.9 m outdoors and 3.8 m indoors.
 At Kyiv graduate school, she met her coach Mikhail Geraskevych who trained her for tug of war world games in Taiwan.
 Liashchuk was invited to the Ukrainian national rugby team but a knee injury stopped her from pursuing the sport.
 Geraskevych suggested Olga should try strength sports.

 Career

-Prior to entering major competitions, Liashchuk competed for several world records.
-In 2014, Olga broke the Guinness World Record for the fastest time to crush 3 watermelons between the thighs, with a time of 14.65 seconds and with her friend Lidiia Hunko, broke the double Deadlift world record with 410 kg.
+Just prior to entering major competitions, Liashchuk made a name for herself by attempting several world records.
+In 2014, Olga broke the Guinness World Record for the fastest time to crush 3 watermelons between the thighs, with a time of 14.65 seconds and with her friend Lidiia Hunko, broke the double Deadlift women's world record with 410 kg.

+With the new found fame, she entered mainstream strongwoman competitions and won 2014 World's Strongest Woman competition held in Pyhtää, Finland.
+The following year she emerged second at 2015 Europe's Strongest Woman competition.
+With the onset of Jan Todd extending the Arnold Strongman Classic to female participants, Liashchuk entered the 2016 Arnold Amateur Strongwoman World Championships in Columbus, Ohio and emerged third.

-Liashchuk entered the 2016 Arnold Amateur Strongwoman World Championships in Columbus, Ohio and emerged 3rd place.
-Taking part in mainstream strongwoman competitions in ensuing years, she won the World's Strongest Woman in Daytona Beach, Florida, the Strongest Woman in the World in Las Vegas, Nevada and became the first and only athlete to win the Arnold Strongwoman Classic in Columbus, Ohio two consecutive times.
-In 2018, Liashchuk renewed her watermelon crushing world record with a time of 7.59 seconds, and broke another Guinness World Record by carrying 3 people weighing a total of 226 kg across the stage during 2021 Ukraine's Got Talent.
+Taking part in more mainstream strongwoman competitions in ensuing years, Liashchuk won the 2017 Strongest Woman in the World competition in Las Vegas, Nevada and became the first athlete to win the Arnold Strongwoman Classic in Columbus, Ohio two consecutive times in 2019 and 2020.

+In 2021 Liashchuk broke another Guinness World Record by carrying 3 people weighing a total of 226 kg across the stage during 2021 Ukraine's Got Talent.
+The following year she won her second World's Strongest Woman title in Daytona Beach, Florida.

+In 2023 she won the Shaw Classic Women's Open title and in 2024 and 2025, won America's Strongest Woman title back to back.
+In 2026 she won the Arnold Strongwoman Classic title for the third time, becoming the first and only woman in history to do so.

-In 19 international strongwoman competitions, Liashchuk has come in first seven times, making her the most decorated professional strongwoman of all-time.
+In 23 international strongwoman competitions, Liashchuk has won nine titles, making her the most decorated professional strongwoman of all-time.